 The RAS has produced a series of leaflets and an e-book on astronomy and geophysics topics.

 Our latest resource (published 2011) is an e-book on Cosmology designed for A level students.
 This is a basic introduction to the history of the Universe, from the Big Bang 13.7 billion years ago to the present day.

 This book is available as an interactive PDF or as a series of web pages.

-Our Gravity leaflet is available online and as a PDF.
-Follow the link to find out more about key figures in gravitational science, how gravity affects the Solar System, why we have tides, the role gravity plays in stellar evolution, galaxies, Black Holes and cosmology.
+Our Gravity leaflet gives you information about key figures in gravitational science, tells you how gravity affects the Solar System, why we have tides, and the role gravity plays in stellar evolution, galaxies, Black Holes and cosmology.

 Other leaflets can be downloaded in PDF format.
 Click on the titles to access the following:

 Database of resources for teaching astronomy, geophysics and planetary science

 Schools Seismology Project

 Detecting the minute vibrations caused by earthquakes that happened thousands of kilometres away with a simple piece of equipment sitting in your own school creates a 'wow' moment for students — and sometimes staff as well.
 The instruments required to do this are surprisingly simple — and some can even be made by teachers in a school workshop.
 The project encourages schools to establish a seismic observatory using a simple mechanical seismometer and PC.

 For more information have a look at the webpages of the British Geological Survey - Seismometers for use in schools.